pbt17/pbt17.github.io/docs/index.md

 I am currently a PhD student of Cynthia Dwork in Harvard's [Theory of Computation](https://toc.seas.harvard.edu) group.
 I am broadly interested in theoretical computer science, with a focus on differential privacy and algorithmic fairness.

-In 2021, I graduated _summa cum laude_ (top 5% of class) from Harvard College with an AB in Computer Science and Mathematics and an SM in Computer Science.
+In 2021, I graduated _summa cum laude_ from Harvard College with an AB in Computer Science and Mathematics, a secondary in Statistics, and an SM in Computer Science.
 I was on the [competitive programming team](https://cphof.org/profile/codeforces:pbt17).

 I grew up in Cary, North Carolina and [play the piano](https://youtu.be/u_9iX6jMtzU) in my free time.